Configure an Export Process

 When you run a workflow:

-The export process extracts data from your first-party graph based on your configured SQL statements.
+The export process extracts data from your first-party graph based on your selected fields or configured SQL statements.

 Any relevant privacy suppressions are applied based on the configured consent behavior.